Digital Humanities MA - 2020 Entry

 Developments in the use of digital technologies are transforming the ways we live and work.
 In recent years, information technology has come to be dominated by digital texts, images, and maps rather than quantitative sources.
 Humanities students are ideally placed to make use of these important and exciting sources in academic research and in the wider world of employment – yet few humanities degrees provide students with these skills.
 Driven by a dual focus on digital approaches and more traditional humanities courses, this MA addresses this skills shortage while assuming no particular expertise in computing.

-Led by world-experts in the field, you will engage with cutting-edge research in Digital Humanities and will develop a valuable set of transferable skills, while benefiting from a strong interdisciplinary approach.
+Led by world-experts in the field, you will engage with cutting-edge research in Digital Humanities and will have the opportunity to develop a valuable set of transferable skills, while benefiting from a strong interdisciplinary approach.

 You will also be able to choose two further modules.
-These include modules from the History Department's Masters programme and those run in other departments, such as English Literature and Creative Writing, and Linguistics and English Language.
+These include modules from the History Department's Masters programme and some run in other departments, such as English Literature and Creative Writing, and Linguistics and English Language, that cover complementary topics.
 If you are seeking to gain hands-on experience in the heritage sector, one of your choices might be our Heritage Placement module, or if you wish to pursue a further topic through independent research then you could choose a Project module.

 You will study a range of modules as part of your course, some examples of which are listed below.